somervilleyimby/somervilleyimby.org/resources/zoning.md

 ### Neighborhood Residence

 Our least-dense district is far better than the “single-family only” rules seen in other cities.
-But it could be better:

-* It should allow [accessory dwelling units](https://www.mass.gov/service-details/smart-growth-smart-energy-toolkit-modules-accessory-dwelling-units-adu) (“in-law apartments”) with far fewer restrictions.
-    * Today, homeowners are allowed to add a third unit to a two-family building only if the new apartment is part of the city’s affordable housing program.
-    * The result has been very little new housing created at any price.
-* It should allow three-family buildings like our iconic triple-deckers with far fewer restrictions.
+But it could be better.
+For example, it should allow [accessory dwelling units](https://www.mass.gov/service-details/smart-growth-smart-energy-toolkit-modules-accessory-dwelling-units-adu) (“in-law apartments”) and three-family buildings like our iconic triple-deckers with far fewer restrictions.

 ### Midrise Districts

-Code currently requires special permits to build apartments; this use should be allowed without special permits.
+We currently require special permits to build apartments in midrise districts, but should allow that use by right.
 These permits have generally been granted, but there’s not a really good reason to require them at all.

 ### Parking Requirements

 Zoning codes in other cities require that new buildings include a lot of off-street parking, which raises costs and encourages people to drive.
 Somerville’s code is better than most, because it doesn’t require nearly as much, and actually sets a maximum amount of parking for construction near transit.
 We’d like to see a few tweaks to the parking rules to encourage less parking construction citywide, on the general principle that space dedicated to cars is space we can’t dedicate to people.
-Obviously we’re not going to immediately get rid of all cars, but we shouldn’t be building extra parking and other infrastructure that will focus our future growth around cars.

 ### Map Changes